Jon Stewart: 2015–2023: Stand-up and Apple TV+ series

-On directing, Stewart noted on Employee of the Month that The Daily Show influenced his directing process more than his acting gigs did.
-He said, "It's about the collaboration.
-It's about understanding.
-Doing a show taught me this process of clarity of vision, but the flexibility of process.
-So know your intention, know where you're wanting to go with the scene with the way that you want it to go, the momentum shifts, the emphasis, where you want it to be."
-He also expressed interest in directing more films.
+Since 2024: Return to The Daily Show

-Stewart directed the political satire Irresistible, released in June 2020, which follows a demoralized Democratic strategist (played by Daily Show alumnus Steve Carell), who helps a retired veteran (Chris Cooper) run for mayor in a small, blue collar town in Wisconsin.
+In January 2024, it was confirmed that Stewart would return to The Daily Show as the weekly Monday guest host starting February 12, 2024.
+It was also confirmed that Stewart and his manager James Dixon would serve as executive producers for all Daily Show episodes through 2025.
+In May 2024, it was announced that Stewart would additionally begin hosting The Weekly Show, an original podcast from Comedy Central.
+Stewart and The Daily Show team won the Primetime Emmy Award for Best Talk Series, his 23rd Emmy.
+In late October, Stewart extended his contract by one year to remain host until the end of 2025.
+In November of 2025, he again extended his contract by a year to remain host until the end of 2026.

 Hosting and public speaking

 Stewart has hosted the Grammy Awards twice, in 2001 and in 2002, and the 78th Academy Awards, which were held March 5, 2006, at the Kodak Theatre in Hollywood.
 Critical response to Stewart's performance was mixed.
 Roger Ebert compared him favorably to legendary Oscar host Johnny Carson.
 Other reviewers were less positive; Tom Shales of The Washington Post said that Stewart hosted with "smug humorlessness".
 James Poniewozik of TIME said that Stewart was a bad host, but a great "anti-host" in that he poked fun at parts of the broadcast that deserved it, which lent him a degree of authenticity with the non-Hollywood audience.
 Stewart and correspondent John Oliver later poked fun at his lackluster reception on The Daily Show coverage of the 79th Academy Awards by saying that the "demon of last year's Oscars had finally been exorcised".

 Stewart returned to host the 80th Academy Awards on February 24, 2008.
 The reception to his performance was better this time.
 Matthew Gilbert of the Boston Globe felt the ceremony was average, but praised Stewart, writing that, "It was good to see Jon Stewart being Jon Stewart.
 He is shaping up to be a dependable Oscar host for the post-Billy Crystal years.
 He's not musical, but he's versatile enough to swing smoothly between jokes about politics, Hollywood, new media, and, most importantly, hair."
-Variety columnist Brian Lowry lauded Stewart's performance noting that he "earned his keep by maintaining a playful, irreverent tone throughout the night, whether it was jesting about Cate Blanchett's versatility or watching Lawrence of Arabia on an iPhone screen.
+Variety columnist Brian Lowry lauded Stewart's performance noting that he "earned his keep by maintaining a playful, irreverent tone throughout the night, whether it was jesting about Cate Blanchett's versatility or watching Lawrence of Arabia on an iPhone screen."

 In December 2009, Stewart gave a speech at the John F. Kennedy Center for the Performing Arts honoring Bruce Springsteen, one of that year's Kennedy Center Honors recipients, and of whom Stewart is a fan.
 Stewart gave another speech paying tribute to Springsteen in February 2013 as part of the singer's MusiCares Person of the Year award ceremony.